 Training your staff on the importance of a safe working environment is also essential.
 One of the best ways of securing your workplace and preventing workplace injury is through staff training.
 You can organize batch training whereby you train the staff members in groups to ensure that you drive the point home.

 The training coordinator needs to make sure that all the staff members have access to, and complete, all the training requirements for their specific position.
-You should consider providing some basic self-defense tactics to your employees as part of the training.
+You should consider providing some basic self-defence tactics to your employees as part of the training.
 The training can be done on a monthly, quarterly, or semi-annually basis depending on the size of the organization.

 5.Keep an open dialogue with your employees